ZDiriye/Formulo1/README.md

 This project utilises the following data sources and APIs:

 - **Ergast API:** This Formula 1 API provides the data needed to build Formulo1.
-- **Database:** The project interacts with a Sqlite database to store data from the api into structured tables and also uses SQL to query specific data from these tables.
+- **Database:** Optimised SQLite database management and query performance using SQLAlchemy, resulting in more efficient data handling.
 - **Images:** Images of drivers, teams, and races are sourced from external sources and integrated into the web application.